NFL Rumors: Antonio Brown Just Agreed To An Offer From A New Team, And It’s A Shocker

 On Saturday afternoon, after the NFL wide receiver ended a week of drama by asking for his release from the Oakland Raiders and becoming a free agent, he got a job offer from the NHL team via Twitter.
 Apparently never one to let a social media moment pass him by, Brown appeared to accept the offer.

-“See you there,” he tweeted back to the Canucks after they had offered him a spot a training camp that starts this coming week.
+“See you there,” he tweeted back to the Canucks after they had offered him a spot at training camp that starts this coming week.

 While it seems unlikely that Antonio Brown will be trying his hand at a new sport, the receiver’s future in the NFL is in question after a short but extremely volatile stay with the Oakland Raiders.
 Brown caused a series of problems for the team, including a long holdout when he was upset that the NFL no longer authorizes his preferred helmet.
 This was followed by putting the team on blast on Instagram and getting into a verbal confrontation with general manager Mike Mayock.